deeppavlov/chatsky/README.md

 The following code snippet builds a simplistic chat bot that replies with messages ``Hi!!!`` and ``Okey`` depending on user input, which only takes a few lines of code.
-Annotations for all the abstractions used in this examples can be found in the dedicated [user guide](https://deeppavlov.github.io/dialog_flow_framework/user_guides/basic_conceptions.html).
+All the abstractions used in this example are thoroughly explained in the dedicated [user guide](https://deeppavlov.github.io/dialog_flow_framework/user_guides/basic_conceptions.html).

 ```python